ChristiSulba/ChristiSulba/README.md

 - 👋 Hi, I’m @ChristiSulba
 - 👀 I’m interested in game programming
-- 🌱 I’m currently learning Bachelor of Media and Culture Studies
+- 🌱 I’m currently studying the Bachelor of Media and Culture Studies at UU
 - ✨ Any tips for a beginner in learning to programme games?
 <!---
 ChristiSulba/ChristiSulba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.